How to become a Referee

 Here are steps on how to become a Rugby Union Match Official (Referee, Assistant Referee):

-STEP 1 - REGISTER WITH THE REFEREE ASSOCIATION
+STEP 1 - GET IN TOUCH AND REGISTER

 If you need help, you can go to the Rugby Australia's Resources page which includes a registration guide or contact the Admin Team on 0409 770 770 or email firstname.lastname@example.org